manopaul/PyiOSDecryptor/README.md

 Python script to automate the decryption of iOS Apps

-This script is still Work in Progress.
+Please note - this script is still Work in Progress (WIP).
 Use AS-IS at your own risk.
 As I update the script, I will be committing the changes to it.
-If you have any questions, the best way to get a hold of me is via twitter (@manopaul)
+If you have any questions, ask @manopaul

 usage: python PyiOSDecryptor.py